emcien/shatter/README.md

 ### Motivation

-Our application often consist of some business-level data, and then a set of 'reports', compiled relational data, sizable in scope.
-Dozens of tables, with thousands or millions of records in each for a single report.

-Those reports create a natural sharding strategy for conventional database sharding, where each report is allocated to some shard - this would essentially solve any database scaling problems we might run into..
-But our problems are not with database power or reponse-time.
-Our unusual problems can instead be solved by treating each report as a 'document' filled with relational data.

-These documents can be sqlite3 databases, or separate dbs in our db server, but they are in separate databases of some kind.
-ActiveRecord has facilities to allow different models to use different connection-pools, what they call 'vertical sharding', but no good way to have different *instances* of some models use different connections.
+We desire (and the reasons for our desires are complex) to have large sets of associated, self-contained, immutable relational data confined to separate databases.
+We may have any number of these piles (let's call them 'reports'), and we'd like to use ActiveRecord to interact with them as usual, rather than rewrite several projects with a new ORM.

 ### Implementation

-Shatter uses a thread-local variable to store a connection to the shard.
+Shatter uses a thread-local variable to store a connection to the current shard.
 You indicate which objects should be sharded, and you provide overall logic to select a shard for those objects (usually an around-filter in your ApplicationController).

 Shatter hooks into the `ActiveRecord::Base.connection_handler` singleton, patching the `retrieve_connection` method to check the class for `shattered?`, and use